 Two Germanys, ‘One People’?
 Central Europe, 1945-1990

-I designed and regularly teach this second-year module on post-war German history. .
+I designed and regularly taught this second-year module on post-war German history at the University of Sheffield.

 Module description: In 1989-90, German ‘reunification’ brought together populations changed by 40 years of different lived experiences, within borders that had not bounded any previous German state.
 This module examines the social, political, and cultural history of East and West Germany in comparative perspective, focusing on how they related to one another as well as to pre-1945 German history.
 Special emphasis is placed on relationships with European neighbours, allied superpowers, and migrant populations in order to show how contemporary Germany has been shaped by transnational processes and how non-Germans have likewise helped define what it now means to be ‘German’.